amanzi/ats/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

    * `"initial conditions`" ``[list]`` A list of constant-in-time data.
 Note that `"initial conditions`" is not a particularly descriptive name here -- PDE initial conditions are generally not here.
+This list consists of

 .. _evaluator-typedinline-spec:
 .. admonition:: evaluator-typedinline-spec